 BKV Workshop is a design outreach effort hosted within BKV Group whose primary focus lies in giving back to the communities we work within.
 By leveraging the collective power of our multidisciplinary, holistic design practice, we provide valuable professional services to people that may not otherwise have access.
 BKV believes we have a social responsibility to give back and support our local, national, and global communities through projects that benefit the public good.

 BKV Group is honored to support the Holy Trinity Lutheran Church & Pangea World Theater and the vision of artist Angela Two Stars to plant “seeds” of healing, renewal, and growth for the Longfellow community through a creative art installation.
 Longfellow Rising is a collective of property owners and community members who were affected in the unrest following the murder of Mr. George Floyd, with the Longfellow Rising project being a temporary art installation located in a vacant space where the Minnehaha-Lake Wine and Spirits building once stood.
-This site is located on ancestral, traditional, and contemporary land of the Dakota people, and the public art piece is an opportunity for community members to voice their feelings and have their expressions woven into it to create something the community can be inspired by.
-With the art as the focal point, the surrounding space exemplifies what safety and belonging looks like through paths that welcome all people.
+This site is located on ancestral, traditional, and contemporary land of the Dakota people, and the public art piece engaged the community by asking them to write their laments and hopes for the future on green vinyl strips.
+The strips were then woven together into a “cocoon” structure.
+In the next phase of the project, the strips will be re-woven into a large mural of a butterfly at the future public plaza at the Panegea World Theater, symbolizing the community’s laments metamorphizing into new life through a collective process of healing.

 ROCHESTER CLOCK AND BELL TOWER